 If the surging doesn't settle, that's another story.
 Manufacturing defects like a misadjusted carburettor, poor tuning, or a dodgy AVR could be behind it.
 In that case, calling on the warranty is the smartest move.

 Every generator has a limit, and exceeding it forces the engine to surge in a losing battle to keep up.
-Plugging in the entire house, from the air con to the toaster, is a recipe for chaos.
+Plugging in the entire house (the classic generator for home temptation), from the air con to the toaster, is a recipe for chaos.

 Even when you're within the limit, uneven distribution can cause trouble.
 If one side carries more of the load, it creates instability and keeps the generator hunting for balance.

 The AVR is like the conductor of the orchestra, keeping voltage steady.
-When it fails, the power output wobbles all over the place.
+When it fails, the power output wobbles all over the place - something you'll especially notice with sensitive loads and inverter generators.

 At idle, the carburettor needs to be tuned just right.
 Too high or too low and the engine hunts for balance, creating surges even when nothing's plugged in.